-2) when several channel-sequence numbers are missing: $SVC \rightarrow QTA \rightarrow MIS \rightarrow ABC \uparrow 123 - 126 \downarrow <=$ transmission of the message (or messages) that it had previously transmitted with the transmission identification concerned, and shall retransmit that message (or those messages) with a new (correct in sequence) transmission identification.
+$SVC \rightarrow QTA \rightarrow MIS \rightarrow ABC \uparrow 123 \downarrow < =$ station notified of the missing message(s) condition by the service message shall reassume its responsibility for transmission of the message (or messages) that it had previously transmitted with the transmission identification concerned, and shall retransmit that message (or those messages) with a new (correct in sequence) transmission identification.
 The receiving station shall synchronize such that the next expected channel-sequence number is the last received channel-sequence number plus one.